 Iraq and war are unfortunately two words that go hand in hand.
 Even still to this day.
 Can that still be said for the entire country?
-Is it now safe to travel through?
+Is Iraq safe to travel through?

 Iraq & Iraqi Kurdistan